youssef1405/Employee-Polls/README.md

 - Run npm start
 - The app runs on port 3000
 - use one of the following usernames and passwords to sign in
-  - username mtsamis - password: xyz123
+  - username: mtsamis - password: xyz123
-  - username sarahedo - password: password123
+  - username: sarahedo - password: password123
+  - username: zoshikanlu - password: pass246
+  - username: tylermcginnis - password: abc321

 ## Built with